 The near-absence of genetic recombination in mitochondrial DNA makes it a useful source of information for population genetics and evolutionary biology.

 Mitochondrial DNA is inherited as a single unit, or haplotype that can be used to infer the evolutionary history of populations.

-The segregation of mtDNA molecules tends to follow a pattern of random genetic drift Normally, all of the thousands of copies of mtDNA within an individual are wild-type (WT) and identical, i.e. homoplasmic.
+The segregation of mtDNA molecules tends to follow a pattern of random genetic drift since variants can be fixed (heteroplasmic condition) Normally, all of the thousands of copies of mtDNA within an individual are wild-type (WT) and identical, i.e. homoplasmic.